vviguie/hugo-website/content/authors/admin/_index.md

 I am a researcher in climate change economics at [Ecole des Ponts ParisTech](https://www.ecoledesponts.fr/), in the  [Centre International de recherche sur l'environnement et le développement, (CIRED)](www.centre-cired.fr).

-{{< icon name="book-open" pack="fas" >}}  My research and writing explore environmental urban policies, and especially adaptation strategies to reduce our vulnerability to climate change impacts in cities.
+{{< icon name="book-open" pack="fas" >}}   I use economic modelling, GIS and data science, interdisciplinary integrated assesment models, as well as stakeholder analysis to address salient research questions on environmental urban policies, such as :
+- the effectivenes of adaptation strategies
+- the interactions between mitigation and adaptation policies
+- the social and ecological trade-offs

 I have a strong interest in prospective modelling, and in understanding how various environmental concerns interact with each other, and with social issues.

 I am part of several academic networks and associations, including the [Urban Climate Change Research Network (UCCRN)](https://uccrn.ei.columbia.edu/) and of the [Euro-LCP Research Network](https://www.lcp-initiative.eu/).
 I am a deputy board member of Ecole des Ponts ParisTech, and a member of the scientific council of the [Groupement Régional des Experts sur le Climat d'île de France (GREC Île de France)](https://www.uvsq.fr/territoire-et-climat-le-grec-en-ile-de-france).